BestTimesToVisit.com Logo

 money

-While your tour operator will cover most essentials, bring small Peruvian Soles (PEN) for tips and personal expenses.
-Many porters and guides appreciate cash tips directly.
-You'll also want some for snacks or souvenirs at Aguas Calientes, as not all vendors accept cards, and ATMs can be unreliable there.
+While your tour operator will cover most essentials, bring small Peruvian Soles (PEN) for tips and personal purchases.
+Many porters and guides appreciate tips in cash at the end of the trek.
+Also, have some USD for emergencies, though most places will accept Soles.

 safety